luizcarlosfaria/EnterpriseApplicationLog/README.md

 ```
 ## Releases

-I've complete abandon SemVer because this does not represent the semantic need for versioning a stack.
+I've complete abandon SemVer because this does not represent the semantic needs for versioning this stack.

 ### Products-6.2.2-Stack-1.1.0